Silvado, a Monitor of Brazil, and its Role in the Paraguayan War

 Silvado Engages the Londres Battery on the 19th of February.

-Silvado is reported, on page 569 of the fifteenth volume of La Revue Maritime et Coloniale, to have remained at Port Elizario during the Passage of Humaitá.
-Brazil, Cabral, Columbo, Herval, Lima Barros and Silvado are claimed to have provided fire support to the Advanced Division of monitors as it forced its way past the batteries that lay further up the river.
+Silvado, on page 569 of the fifteenth volume of La Revue Maritime et Coloniale, is reported to have remained at Port Elizario during the Passage of Humaitá.
+Brazil, Cabral, Columbo, Herval, Lima Barros and Silvado are claimed to have provided fire support to the Advanced Division of ironclads as they forced their way past the batteries that lay further up the river.
 Correspondence respecting Hostilities in the River Plate.
-(In continuation of Papers presented to Parliament, February 1868.) includes a number of diplomatic correspondences that provide contemporary accounts of the Passage of Humaitá, the events that led up to it as well as its aftermath.
-The documents, which can be found in the seventy-third volume of Accounts and Papers of the House of Commons, mention Silvado on several occasions.
-Mr. Gould sent a dispatch to Lord Stanley on the 27th of February, 1868, that describes the successes of the Allies in the month of February.
-Marshal Caxias is reported to have stormed Establecimiento on the 19th of February, 1868, while the a detachment of ironclads are stated to have passed Humaitá on the same day.
+(In continuation of Papers presented to Parliament, February 1868.) includes a number of diplomatic correspondences that provide contemporary accounts of the Passage of Humaitá as well as the events that led up to it as well as its aftermath.
+Silvado is mentioned in the documents, which can be found in the seventy-third volume of Accounts and Papers of the House of Commons, on several occasions.
+On the 27th of February, 1868, Mr. Gould sent a dispatch to Lord Stanley that describes the recent successes of the Allies.
+Marshal Caxias is reported to have stormed Establecimiento on the 19th of February, 1868, while a detachment of ironclads is claimed to have passed Humaitá on the same day.
 The official account of the Passage of Humaitá, which was made by the Brazilian Squadron, is enclosed in the dispatch.
-Lima Barros and Silvado are reported to have taken position at Punto de las Piedras, which was 450-metres from the shore of the Chaco, as the six ironclads of the Advanced Division ascended the Paraguay River.
+Lima Barros and Silvado are reported to have remained at Punto de las Piedras, which is claimed to have been 450-metres from the shore of the Chaco, while the division of six ironclads ascended the Paraguay River.
 Admiral Inhauma composed the Official Report of the Passage of Humaitá on the 28th of February, 1868, in the vicinity of Port Elizario.
 Barroso, Rio Grande, Bahia, Alagoas, Tamandaré and Pará formed the Third Division of the Brazilian Squadron while Silvado was ordered to remain with the ironclad division at Port Elizario.
 Inhauma, who composed his official report onboard Brazil, ordered Lima Barros and Silvado to engage the Londres battery at grapeshot distance from the chain boom that had been submerged by a rise in the river level.

 George Thompson Describes a Raid on the 1st of March, 1868, in which Ironclads are Attacked by Canoes.